IPBES-Data/IPBES_Ontology/README.md

 <!-- VERSIONS -->
 ## Version History
+06
+- The attribute identifier was revised.
+The descrition of subchapters were cleaned and the zenodo import text was removed.

 05
 - Class Person is now added to Class Report.
 It refers to the co-chairs of the Report.